deNBI/securing_openstack_clum2025/README.md

 # SecGroup (Firewall)

-We will need two separate SecurityGroups, one which will handle the ingress to the Reverse-Proxy **ReverseProxy-SecGroup** and one SecGroup which will handle the ingress from the reverse-proxy to the webservice **Webservice-SecGroup**.
+We will need two separate SecurityGroups, one which will handle the ingress from the loadbalancer to the reverse-Proxy **ReverseProxy-SecGroup** and one SecGroup which will handle the ingress from the reverse-proxy to the webservice **Webservice-SecGroup**.

 e.G. Reverse-Proxy listens on Port 80,443 the SecurityGroup needs the ingress to be allowed on TCP 80,443

      Webservice listens on 8080 the SecurityGroup needs the ingress to be allowed on TCP 8080

 # Deploying FastAPI with docker